 Yarnover has a ZERO TOLERANCE POLICY for harassment of any kind.
 If a person engages in harassing behavior, Yarnover staff will take prompt action in any form they deem appropriate, including expulsion from Yarnover with no refund.
 Our policy applies to EVERYONE at the convention.
 Exhibitors, attendees, speakers, guests, professionals, press, staff, volunteers, and security are all subject to our anti-harassment policy and will be held to the same standards and disciplinary action.

-This is our COVID policy as of 1/27/2023.
-Yarnover and the Minnesota Knitters’ Guild reserve the right to update it based on any masking or vaccine requirement changes from the city, state, or federal authorities.
-We will follow all masking requirements based on community transmission.
+Masking is not required, though we ask that everyone respects the choice of those who choose to mask.
+Yarnover and the Minnesota Knitters’ Guild reserve the right to update this policy based on any requirement changes from the city, state, or federal authorities.

 Please contact the Yarnover Chair yarnover@knitters.org